 Great book written for kids and teens that includes a lot of adult self-help and business ideas found in best sellers...
 Tom tells kids and teens about the importance of habits and how we use them to make judgement short cuts in a language they are familiar with...
 Helen Levy-Myers, CEO, Athena's Workshop and LinkedIn Manager, Leaders for Chronic Absenteeism Solutions

-Instead of simply reading the six pages, I also imaged applying them to my own life.
+Instead of simply reading the pages, I also imagined applying them to my own life.
 Not only did it make me understand the text more, but on some level to understand myself.
 12-year-old from Northern Virginia, note serving as backdrop to this section

 I was 25 years into a successful IT career before I realized it was not my passion.
 I was able to shift to something that played to my talents and my desires.
 I wish I had learned to be my own boss at a much younger age.
 It certainly would have helped.
 John Robinette, Entrepreneur, Leadership Coach